-In the summer of 1943, the SS let it be known that they were looking for technical illustrators, and Hozakova successfully applied.
-The change in her circumstances when she was transferred from her regular work detail to the engineering office was both relieving and deeply upsetting.
+In the summer of 1943, the SS let it be known that they were looking for technical illustrators and Hozakova successfully applied.
+The change in her circumstances when she was transferred from her regular work detail to the engineering office was both a relief and deeply upsetting.
 She wrote in her memoirs:

-Throughout her time in the camp, Hozakova wrote poems and songs, motivated by a belief that “no one can ever take from us the beauty of the word”.
-She managed to make two little booklets: the first was a collection of satirical poems and cabaret songs, and the second a humorous cookbook.
-In the autumn of 1941, Anna Kvapilova, who before the war had worked in the music department of the Prague library, was brought to Ravensbrück.
-She organised and began conducting a Czech choir that comprised twelve women; using scores smuggled into the camp by a friend, she led the choir in Czech and Slovakian songs, especially those of Smetana and Dvorak.
+Throughout her time in the camp, Hozakova wrote poems and songs, motivated by a belief that 'no one can ever take from us the beauty of the word'.
+She managed to make two little booklets: the first was a collection of satirical poems and cabaret songs, the second a humorous cookbook.
+In the autumn of 1941, Anna Kvapilová, who before the war had worked in the music department of the Prague library, was brought to Ravensbrück.
+She organised and began conducting a Czech choir that comprised twelve women; using scores smuggled into the camp by a friend, she led the choir in Czech and Slovakian songs, especially those of Smetana and Dvořák.
 Hozakova was an enthusiastic member, practising whenever she could, be it under her breath at roll call, or with a friend behind the barracks during a rare free moment.

 The Czech choir was highly regarded.
 Although generally unable to put on formal concerts, it would occasionally put on impromptu shows on Sundays, singing for a small group of women while a few prisoners kept watch.
 There were also some more formal performances.
-The most successful was the 1944 performance of Karel Hynek Macha’s play “May”.
-An elaborate production that involved the help of many talented and artistic prisoners, including the professional dancer and choreographer Nina Jirsikova, and a former music professor from Prague, the show was performed on 30 April 1944, in celebration of 1 May.
-All prisoners who could understand Czech were invited to attend, and it was an enormous hit with the audience, partly because several of the songs were composed over passages from the Czech National Hymn.
+The most successful was the 1944 performance of Karel Hynek Mácha’s play May.
+An elaborate production that involved the help of many talented and artistic prisoners, including the professional dancer and choreographer Nina Jirsiková, and a former music professor from Prague, the show was performed on 30 April 1944, in celebration of 1 May.
+All prisoners who could understand Czech were invited to attend.
+It was an enormous hit with the audience, partly because several of the songs were composed over passages from the Czech national hymn.

-Happily, this was to be the last spring these women were to spend in Ravensbrück.
-Throughout April 1945, tensions had been building in camp, and at the end of the month, the German soldiers began evacuating groups of women.
+This was to be the last spring these women would spend in Ravensbrück.
+Throughout April 1945, tensions had been building in camp, and at the end of the month, the German soldiers began to evacuate groups of women.
 Hozakova, determined not to leave a close friend who was in the infirmary and temporarily unable to walk, hid herself from the guards.
 She cared for her friend and other sick inmates, a chore that continued even after the Soviets had liberated the camp.
-For several weeks, there was still a lack of supplies and hygiene essentials, and women continued to die.
-After a month tending to the ill, at the end of May Hozakova set off for Prague.
-There she continued her studies in architecture, graduating and marrying her childhood sweetheart in 1947.
+For several weeks, there remained a lack of supplies and hygiene essentials and women continued to die.
+At the end of May, after a month tending to the ill, Hozakova set off for Prague.
+There, she continued her studies in architecture, graduating and marrying her childhood sweetheart in 1947.

-Although working successfully as a technical engineer and receiving a post as professor at the university, Hozakova was increasingly dissatisfied with her situation.
-As Soviet rule became increasingly repressive, and, in particular, as many Czech resistance fighters began to be persecuted, arrested and even executed, she gradually lost her faith in Communist ideals.
+Although working successfully as a technical engineer and receiving a post as professor at the university, Hozakova grew more dissatisfied with her situation.
+As Soviet rule became increasingly repressive, and, in particular, as many Czech resistance fighters began to be persecuted, arrested and even executed, she gradually lost her faith in communist ideals.
 Outraged by what she perceived as a betrayal, she began to openly criticise the regime in the late 1950s.
 The turning point came in the Prague Spring of 1968, when Soviet tanks invaded Prague to suppress the student resistance movement.
-A vocal protestor, Hozakova was promptly and severely punished.
-First expelled from the Communist party that she had first joined in 1939, she was then fired from her job and prohibited from teaching again, or from publicly speaking about her time under the Nazis.
+A vocal protester, Hozakova was promptly and severely punished.
+First expelled from the Communist Party, which she had first joined in 1939, she was then fired from her job and prohibited from teaching again, or from publicly speaking about her time under the Nazis.
 Still needing to support her three children, Hozakova spent several years as a house cleaner and labourer until she finally retired in 1972.